A note about Homework - Creating a good habit!

 If any homework is assigned, it is posted daily on my whiteboards in the classroom.
 For each class, students have the primary responsibility to write it in their Jagenda daily.
 This habit is vital in middle school and sets up the habit that should continue into high school.
 I've also encouraged your son/daughter to have a contact number or email from another student in class to exchange ideas and to have conversations in Spanish.
 I also keep a class Jagenda that lists each class' homework as a backup.
 You are also welcome to email me to inquire about assignments if your son/daughter will miss more than 1 day at a time.
 Assignments will also be on PowerSchool and updated on the weekends.
 Therefore, please check your son/daughter's Jagenda for up to date homework assignments and future projects/assessments.
 As always, please contact me if you have further questions. ¡Gracias!

 Spanish is an elective in the Exploratory Department, but an academic class!
 I integrate listening, speaking, reading, and writing each day to learn the language.
 However, in class participation will not be enough to remember all the new vocabulary/grammar you will be exposed to throughout the year.
 It is recommended that you listen to Spanish music each day, talk to someone who knows the language or watch an animated movie on DVD/Blu-Ray by changing the audio/subtitles to Spanish.
 It is vital to be exposed to the language outside of class for at least a half hour on a daily basis, when possible.
 The more you immerse yourself with Spanish outside of class, the more you will understand it longterm.
-It's ok if you don't understand it, your brain will make sense of it while you sleep.
+It's ok if you don't understand it right away, your brain will make sense of it while you sleep and one day, it will be comprehensible.
+Like anything...be patient...and give it time.

 Spanish Music Suggestions (find samples of songs on Amazon Music/iTunes/google: top Spanish artists through last.fm (website)):